plocan/netCDF-Generator/README.md

 ## Introduction

-**NetCDF-Converter** is a file converter to *NetCDF* developed in python and that also complies with the standards of**OceanSites** and **EgoGliders** for *time series*
+**netCDF-Generator** is a file converter to *netCDF* developed in python and that also complies with the standards of**OceanSites** and **EgoGliders** for *time series*

 ## What does the code do?

-- Convert to NetCDF4.
+- Convert to netCDF4.
-- Convert to NetCDF3.
+- Convert to netCDF3.
-- You can add more data to a NetCDF document already created.
+- You can add more data to a netCDF document already created.

 ## What the code doesn't do?